mike-matera/cloud-linux/cis-90/labs/filesystem_lab.md

 ## Answer the following questions (graded)

 Log on to the Opus server so that you have a command line shell at your service.
 Change to your home directory if you are not already there.

-Use the `submit` command to record and submit your answers to the questions below.
+Record the answers to the questions below and test them by executing them in your shell.
+Your answers will be graded as well as your history file:

 1. What option is required on the `ls` command to do a "long listing"?
 2. What option is required on the `ls` command to show inode numbers?